swiftlang/swift-foundation/Proposals/NNNN-swift-subprocess.md

 ### `Subprocess.Environment`

-`struct Environment` is used to configure how should the process being lunched receive its environment values:
+`struct Environment` is used to configure how should the process being launched receive its environment values:

 ```swift
 extension Subprocess {